-*Note the function of the secondary keyboard is simply to provide a default keyboard to switch to.
-This can be changed at any time by the user.
+*NOTE: the function of the secondary keyboard is simply to provide a default keyboard to switch to.
+The user can change keyboards at any time.

 A new toolbar should appear at the bottom of the screen

-You can now keep the default language or update it to another value.
-Next press Show and the virtual keyboard will appear on screen
+You can keep the default language or update it to another value.
+At the Soft Keypad, press Show and the virtual keyboard will appear on screen

 You may switch to any supported language you like and you may choose to show the virtual keyboard or simply type locally to get the results you want.